Disability and Social Services in Serbia

 - Temple students who successfully complete (with a C- or better) credit-bearing coursework worth at least three semester hours in an approved summer or semester study abroad program with a minimum stay abroad of 28-days will satisfy the World Society (GG) requirement.

-The program utlizes the city of Belgrade, the University of Belgrade and a number of program centers and institutions in and around Belgrade to provide students with background of Serbian hisory and culture throughout its 2300-year history of being destroyed and rebuilt countless times.
-The program will also include one field trip to Sarajevo, Bosnia and Herzegovina which will involve program observations with a program for underpriviledged children, as well as an equine therapy program.
-There will be ample time for students to experience the culture of Sarajevo, too.
+The program utilizes the city of Belgrade, the University of Belgrade and a number of program centers and institutions in and around Belgrade to provide students with background of Serbian history and culture throughout its 2300-year history of being destroyed and rebuilt countless times.
+The program will also include one excursion to another city in the region.

-Dr. Bryan McCormick of Temple University’s Department of Rehabilitation Sciences will direct the program, supervise internship placements and teach the course.
+Dr. Bryan McCormick of Temple University’s Department of Health and Rehabilitation Sciences will direct the program, supervise internship placements and teach the course.

 Open to qualified students matriculated at U.S. colleges and universities.